Samxel/schlag-den-star-patches/README.md

 ### **Wichtige Hinweise**
 - **Backup:** Erstelle immer ein Backup der originalen Datei `Assembly-CSharp.dll`, bevor du sie ersetzt.
 So kannst du die Originalversion bei Bedarf wiederherstellen.
-- **Haftungsausschluss:** Dieses Projekt dient ausschließlich zu Bildungs- und nicht-kommerziellen Zwecken.
-Nutzung auf eigene Gefahr.

 ### **Important Notes**
 - **Backup First:** Always create a backup of the original `Assembly-CSharp.dll` file before replacing it.
 This ensures you can restore the original version if needed.
-- **Disclaimer:** This project is for educational and non-commercial purposes only.
-Use at your own risk.

 ---